libvips/libvips/_posts/2019-12-11-What's-new-in-8.9.md

 Previously, libvips only supported a single delay for all frames of animated images.
 Thanks to work by deftomat, it now keeps an array of delays, one per frame.
+Additionally, the meaning of the `loop` parameter is now consistent between webp and gif.

 Solid WebP images will be automatically written without their alpha band.
-`heifsave` has a new `compression` option and (thanks to work by meyermarcel) supports alpha correctly. `tiffsave` supports `webp` and `zstd` compression and has more flexibla alpha support. `dzsave` has a new `no-strip` option and supports IIIF layout. `svgload` has a new `unlimited` option.
+`heifsave` has a new `compression` option and (thanks to work by meyermarcel) supports alpha correctly. `tiffsave` supports `webp` and `zstd` compression and has more flexible alpha support. `dzsave` has a new `no-strip` option and supports IIIF layout. `svgload` has a new `unlimited` option.
+PPM load and save has been rewritten and is now faster and uses less memory.

 # Other